 Oyasuminasai | (おやすみなさい) | Good night | When you go to bed |

-As you probably noticed from the section above, Japanese people are keen on exchanging gifts.
-Therefore, if you are moving to Japan to start a new role in a company or public office, it would be wise to bring “おみやげ (Omiyage)” from your home country.
-“Omiyage” is basically a souvenir.
-“Omiyage” are usually edible gifts too that are wrapped individually and are given face to face.
+As you have probably noticed from the above section, Japanese people like to exchange gifts.
+Therefore, if you are moving to Japan to take up a new position in a company or government office, it would be wise to bring “おみやげ (Omiyage)” from your home country.

 English | Japanese | Meaning | When to use |

-Yoroshiku onegai shimasu | よろしくおねがいします | Nice to meet you | Meeting someone for the first time. |
+Yoroshiku onegai shimasu | よろしくおねがいします | Nice to meet you | Meeting someone for the first time |

 Osaki ni shitsurei shimasu | おさきにしつれいします | I’m going home | When you are leaving ahead of your coworkers |

-Otsukaresama desu / deshita | おつかれさまでした | Good job/ See you | This is a compliment that means someone appreciates hard work. |
+Otsukaresama desu / deshita | おつかれさまです・おつかれさまでした | Good job/ See you | This is a compliment that means someone appreciates hard work. |

 Osewa ni narimasu | おせわになります | Thank you very much everytime | Thanking colleagues for their help and kindness |